sclorg/mongodb-container/README.md

 |  `MONGODB_ADMIN_PASSWORD` | Password for the admin user                 |

-Following environment variables influence MongoDB configuration file.
+The following environment variables influence the MongoDB configuration file.
 They are all optional.

 |    Variable name      |    Description                                                            |    Default
 | :-------------------- | ------------------------------------------------------------------------- | ----------------